BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 ```

 Override onStart and onNewIntent in MainActivity.java to handle Branch links (`android/app/src/[...]/MainActivity.java`).
-This has to be done regardless whether you used `react-native link`.
 ```java
 import io.branch.rnbranch.*; // <-- add this
 import android.content.Intent; // <-- and this